Sucharitha-R/evaluating_gnn_subnet/README.md

 This study was carried out as a final thesis project for the Bachelor Computer Science and Engineering, TU Delft.
 The paper can be found at: (Link TBD) <TBD>.

-This repository extends GNN-SubNet and adds four explainability evaluation metrics:
+This repository extends GNN-SubNet [1] and adds four explainability evaluation metrics:
 - RDT-fidelity (faithfulness)
 - Sparsity
 - Validity+
 - Validity-

+RDT-fidelity and Sparsity are metrics defined by the BAGEL benchmark [2], while validity+ and validity- are newly defined by this study taking inspiration from [3] and [4].

 ## GNN-SubNet